Anthony D. Romero: American Civil Liberties Union

 In 2013, Romero, on behalf of the ACLU organization, praised Edward Snowden for his whistleblowing action against the NSA.

-In 2016, Romero co-signed a letter to UN Secretary General Ban Ki-Moon calling for a more humane drug policy, along with people like Eve Ensler, Norman Lear, and Ernesto Zedillo.
+In 2016, Romero co-signed a letter to UN Secretary-General Ban Ki-moon calling for a more humane drug policy, along with people like Eve Ensler, Norman Lear, and Ernesto Zedillo.

 Criticisms

 During the course of his time with the ACLU, Romero has come under fire by other leaders within the organization, including board members and his predecessor, Ira Glasser.
 Their complaints have included assertions of his dishonesty and lack of integrity in the context of the workplace and with regard to the ACLU's work.
 His critics within the ACLU have launched websites such as savetheaclu.org and voicesfortheaclu.org, reporting that he "has betrayed fundamental ACLU values".

-In 2002, Romero signed a consent decree the New York Attorney General at the time, Eliot Spitzer, to settle a privacy breach that had been discovered on the ACLU website.
+In 2002, Romero signed a consent decree with the New York Attorney General at the time, Eliot Spitzer, to settle a privacy breach that had been discovered on the ACLU website.
 Although an outside company was responsible for the breach, Spitzer's office had demanded $10,000 from the ACLU for the error, which would later be reimbursed by the outside company directly responsible.
 However, as designated in the decree, Romero was required to distribute the decree itself to the national ACLU board within 30 days.
 Instead, he waited 6 months to do so, when he reportedly "offered vague and inconsistent explanations of the circumstances surrounding the negotiation, execution, and eventual distribution of the agreement".

 In 2004, Romero received criticism for signing two agreements without the consent or approval of the larger ACLU leadership council.
 Most notable of the two was his signing of the Combined Federal Campaign, a government program that allows federal employees to allocate funds to charities and nonprofits that do not "knowingly employ" people found on federal and international antiterrorism watch lists.
 Fellow leadership did not approve of this partnership and were forced to withdraw from the program, a move that cost the organization roughly $500,000.

 On June 26, 2011, Romero was charged with a DWI after being seen "careening into oncoming traffic" by police.
 His arrest was not included in any weekly press releases of DWI charges that week and was not made public until it was published in the New York Post on August 10, nearly two months later.
-Police claim to have inadvertently omitted Romero's arrest, however, critics suggested that the omission was no accident.
+Police claim to have inadvertently omitted Romero's arrest.
+However, critics suggested that the omission was no accident.